-From the same video, the conversation between the two rappers, and eventually the two girls...which goes on for nearly FOUR MINUTES.
+Overly-Long Gag: The Windowlicker video has two: the conversation between the two rappers, and eventually the two girls...which goes on for nearly FOUR MINUTES; and Richard's limo.

 Ridiculous Procrastinator: Despite having a reputation for having thousands of hours of music recorded, there are a couple stories about how he almost missed deadlines.
 One story claims that a remix for a major record label was almost overdue and said label sent an agent to retrieve the tape directly from James, he dubbed off a copy of the first song off a random cassette and handed it to the agent.

-Sampling: "Nannou" is composed entirely of wind-up music box samples, and that's just one example.
+"Nannou", which is composed entirely of wind-up music box samples.